aaronlam1004/vagr-definitive/README.md

     status
 ```
 ## TODO
+1. Finish basis of this README.md
-1. More network functionality (so far only works for NAT)
+2. More network functionality (so far only works for NAT) by editing Vagr.json
     - Specifically, add features to allow users to use Bridged Adapter, etc.
+3. Ability to change name in Vagr.json